Directives

 - Tool and MCP allowlists — Only explicitly allowed tools can be invoked via

-/tooldirectives - Resolution timeout — Directive resolution times out after 120 seconds (prevents hangs with local models)
+/tooldirectives - Resolution timeout — Directive resolution times out after 120 seconds to prevent hangs with slow local models

 - Circular agent detection —

-@agent:name()delegation tracks a call stack and aborts at depth 3 - Meta validation —
+@agent:name()delegation tracks a call stack and stops at depth 3 - Meta validation —

 What's Next